johnno1962/InjectionIII/README.md

 ### Resolving issues

-InjectionIII has a number of environment variables that can be used when you launch your app to customise its behavour or get a better idea what is going on.
+Versions > 4.1.0 of InjectionIII has a number of environment variables that can be used in your scheme when you launch your app to customise its behavour or to get a better idea what is going on.

 **INJECTION_PRESERVE_STATICS** This allows you to decide whether top level variables and static member should be re-initialised